Pralkopodobny/najglebszyDeepLearningEverMade/README.md

  - Tanh

 You can learn more about them by watching [Stanford university lectures](https://www.youtube.com/watch?v=wEoyxE0GP2M&list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv&index=6).
-All of them have pros and cons, but as a rule of thumb you should never use sigmoid function and use ReLu instead.
-It's also possible to experiment with usage of other functions.
+All of them have advantages and disadvantages, but as a rule of thumb you should never use sigmoid function and use ReLu instead.
+You may also try using other previously mentioned functions.

 Those lectures also contain basic ideas how to initialize weights.
 The common solution is Xavier initialization (also known as Glorot initialization), however it woked well with sigmoid function not a ReLu function.
-You should use slightly modified version called he et al initialization.
+You should use slightly modified version called 'he et al initialization'.
 #### about model
  [Navin Kumar Manaswi](https://books.google.pl/books/about/Deep_Learning_with_Applications_Using_Py.html?id=5HNUDwAAQBAJ&source=kp_cover&redir_esc=y) says that there are eight steps to the deep learning process in Keras:
 1. Load the data.